 Thinking through inking

 Body art not only encourages a level of deep thinking about personal values and ideals, but also unites groups of people under intentional, positive messages.
-For example, as a way to deal with the coronavirus lockdowns – and celebrate emerging from them – coronavirus-related imagery, such as masks, doctors, and the virus particle, have recently become popular tattoos.
-Additionally, pre-pandemic, tattoos of the semicolon was adopted by the mental health community as a symbol of surviving depression and suicidal ideation.
+For example, as a way to deal with the coronavirus lockdowns – and celebrate emerging from them – coronavirus-related imagery, such as masks, doctors, and the virus particle, have become popular tattoos in recent years.
+Additionally, long before the pandemic, tattoos of the semicolon were adopted by the mental health community as a symbol of surviving depression and suicidal ideation.
 In another message of hope, hundreds of people across Manchester got a tattoo of a worker bee to show solidarity with survivors of the May 2017 terrorist attack.
-Or, like the nobility of ancient Egypt and the skilled women of Borneo, tattoos can be used as emblems which communicate deep ideas and positive information.
+Or, like the nobility of ancient Egypt and the skilled women of Borneo, tattoos can be used as emblems that communicate deep ideas and positive information.